 Most popular short and sweet baby names

 There’s something to be said about keeping it short and sweet, especially when naming a baby.
 Less can be more, with some classic names like Ann or new-age monikers like Dream.
-For those seeking names that ring short and sweet, Stacker reviewed 2018 data from the Social Security Administration (the most-recent baby names data available) to identify the 100 most popular one-syllable names for each gender.
+For those seeking names that ring short and sweet, Stacker reviewed 2019 data from the Social Security Administration (the most-recent baby names data available, released in September 2020) to identify the 100 most popular one-syllable names for each gender.
 And we came up with some interesting titles in our research.

 Take, for example, Reign.
 Rather than being used in its sovereign terms, it is now the name of rapper Lil’ Kim’s daughter, Royal Reign.
-Then there is Rayne.
-While it sounds the same and means “counsel,” it is also a variant of Raina and Rayna, unlike its homonym sister.
-Farther out names, including Kade, Jett, Kai, Noor, Rhett, and King, make names referencing Christian virtues, like Faith, Hope, and Charity, seem normal.
+Then there is Rain.
+While it sounds the same, it’s actually just a personification of the weather pattern, unlike its homonym sister.
+Farther out names, including Kade, Jett, Kai, Starr, Rhett, and King, make names referencing Christian virtues, like Faith and Hope.